Hey there! 🙂

 Where does this take place?

-Our interaction will primarily be over group email.
-There may be times that we request that you fill out an online survey, join a video chat, or participate on another online collaboration platform, but email is the most universally accessible option.
+Our interaction will primarily be on the internet.
+There may be times that we request that you fill out an online survey, join a video chat, or participate on another online collaboration platform.
+We’re still figuring this part out.

 How much time is required?